A MANIFESTO FOR A MORE UNITED WORLD!

 - Other species are also subconsciously connected, but to a much more evident degree.
 This is clear from their collective behaviours, for example, when watching a colony of insects or a flock of birds in flight.

-- The bandwidth of consciousness of other species, as suggested by the flock of birds analogy, is clearly set at different ranges to ours, but with sufficient overlap for some basic level of interspecies communication, e.g. between humans and dogs.
+- The bandwidth of consciousness of other species is clearly set at different ranges to ours, but with sufficient overlap for some basic level of interspecies communication, e.g. between humans and dogs.
 Between much more genetically disparate species there is absolutely no overlap of bandwidth and so interspecies communication in this instance is impossible, e.g. between humans and insects.

 - Perceptual reality extends from the microscopic level of the particle to the macroscopic level of the universe.
 It convinces us that the universe, including our own bodies, is made of matter, and not pure energy.